VictoriaMetrics/helm-charts/charts/victoria-metrics-operator/README.md

 * Install the follow packages: ``git``, ``kubectl``, ``helm``, ``helm-docs``.
 See this [tutorial](../../REQUIREMENTS.md).

+* PV support on underlying infrastructure.

+# Chart Details

+This chart will do the following:

+* Rollout victoria metrics operator

 # How to install

 Access a Kubernetes cluster.